ARs135/Unit-Converter/README.md

 ## Features
 - Converting Units to Other Units
-- Different Catagories for Units
+- Different Categories for Units

 ## Requirements
 - Python 3.x or higher